SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab 2 (Bagian 1).md

 - High cost and time to reach the final product.
 - Risk assessment expertise is required.
 - Spiral may continue indefinetely.

+#### Menerapkan Spiral Bila

+- Requirements are incomplete but clear.
+- Project is large and expensive with high risk (mission-critical projects).